 The error bars are the FWHM of the pore-size distributions.

-at room temperature on the same samples.
-Fig. 2 shows the mean pore
+measurements at room temperature on the same samples.
+Fig. 2 shows

-correlation between the results of relaxometry and cryoporometry can be
+results of relaxometry and cryoporometry can be observed.

 Figure 3: Intensity plot of combined cryoporometry and relaxometry measurement on the Nucleosil 5 nm sample.